apache/skywalking/apm-sniffer/apm-sdk-plugin/undertow-plugins/undertow-1.x-plugin/readme.md

-undertow 1.x 插件
+# undertow 1.x plugin
-拷贝skywalking 6.0.0 的undertow-2.x-plugin 插件
+Copy the undertow-2.x-plugin plugin from skywalking 6.0.0

-在skywalking 6.5.0-SNAPSHOT版本 undertow 1.4.27版本测试通过
+Passed the test in skywalking 6.5.0-SNAPSHOT version and undertow 1.4.27 version